MicrosoftDocs/webview2-win32-reference/1-0-674-prerelease/icorewebview2.md

 #### add_ProcessFailed

-Add an event handler for the ProcessFailed event.
+Add an event handler for the `ProcessFailed` event.

 > public HRESULT [add_ProcessFailed](#add_processfailed)([ICoreWebView2ProcessFailedEventHandler](icorewebview2processfailedeventhandler.md) * eventHandler, EventRegistrationToken * token)

-ProcessFailed fires when a WebView process is terminated unexpectedly or becomes unresponsive.
+`ProcessFailed` runs when a WebView process ends unexpectedly or becomes unresponsive.

 ```cpp
     // Register a handler for the ProcessFailed event.